ImperialCollegeLondon/Design-Engineering-Masters-Project/QandA/README.md

 All work submitted must be expressed in students’ own words, incorporating their own ideas and judgements.
 Any ideas, text, computer code, images, data, or other resources, generated using generative AI tools, if included in students’ submissions, must be considered as originating from a third party and must thus be appropriately attributed and cited in line with best academic practice.
 Guidance on how to appropriately reference generative AI tools as sources is available from the [Library](https://www.imperial.ac.uk/admin-services/library/learning-support/reference-management/vancouver-style/your-reference-list/) (under G for Generative AI).
 Further guidance on the use of such tools, and common issues associated with their use, can be found [here](https://www.imperial.ac.uk/admin-services/library/learning-support/generative-ai-guidance/).

 Failure to properly attribute the origin of 3rd party ideas presented in submitted work, whether from literature or an AI tool, constitutes plagiarism and will be prosecuted under the College’s [Academic Misconduct Policy and Procedure](https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/registry/academic-governance/public/academic-policy/academic-integrity/Academic-Misconduct-Policy-and-Procedure-v1.3-15.03.23.pdf).

 Where generative AI tools have been used in the process of generating a document or presentation for the purposes of improving the readability, presentations, or language of a student’s original work, a notice of which tools were used, and for what purpose, should appear following the list of references.

 **Summary:**
 You must also be able to stand by the content of your submission.
-It is you who is writing the report on your response to your brief, and who will be viva examined on its content.
+It is you who is writing the report on your response to your brief, and who will be orally examined on its content.
 Be cautious in uncritically accepting suggestions from a system that cannot [tell you how many Rs in the word strawberry](https://www.youtube.com/shorts/7pQrMAekdn4).

-## What’s the weighting Report/Viva?
+## What’s the weighting Report/Oral Examination?

-A12: The Report and Viva are the modes by which you demonstrate your meeting of the assessment criteria.
-There is no individual mark for either component individually, only for the project response as a single item, as evidenced by the report and viva.
+A12: The Report and oral examination are the modes by which you demonstrate your meeting of the assessment criteria.
+There is no individual mark for either component individually, only for the project response as a single item, as evidenced by the report and oral examination.

-The report and viva themselves are observed in the Communication learning outcome.
+The report and oral examination themselves are observed in the Communication learning outcome.

 ## When do we get to know who our assessors are?